-Employees shall report at 8:00 A.M. in appropriate uniform, clean shaven, and ready to
+Employees shall report at 8:00 A.M. in appropriate uniform, clean shaven, and ready to work at the station to which they were last assigned, unless previously otherwise directed by the Fire Chief or designated representative.

 Employees assigned to Fire Suppression shall conduct normal duties of the Fire Department during the hours of 8:00 A.M. to 10:00 P.M.